tmpfs/rlx/lib/rlx.md

 #### Arguments

-Commands are not required in interactive mode, you may set any argument:
+Commands are not required in interactive mode.
+Provided a command is not specified in the interactive console you may also set certain arguments directly:

 ```
 --http                    # enable http logging